Delivering high-quality digital experiences for clients

 Project 2 / XAPO Website Pages

 Xapo is a mobile Bitcoin and multi-currency wallet.
 Founded by Argentinian entrepreneurs, XAPO has been a long-time client with Aerolab.
 When I was onboarded the project, XAPO wanted to upgrade their communication designs on the web to increase users base and bring bitcoin closer to users.
-Accordingly, the team outlined two guiding principles for this project:
+Accordingly, the team outlined two guiding principles for this project: 1) Highlighting the security factor of XAPO; 2) Humanizing bitcoin in people's daily lives with localization (as part of their SEO effort).

 I worked alongside with the amazing designer on the team, Gabrielle, from research to wire-framing and to UI design of various landing pages.